JohnCoene/javascript-for-r/_book/1-02-basics.md

 also work in RStudio.
 \end{rmdnote}

-The easiest way to access the developer tools from the browser is by "inspecting:" right-click on an element on a webpage and select "inspect".
+The easiest way to access the developer tools from the browser is by "inspecting": right-click on an element on a webpage and select "inspect".
 This will open the developer tools either at the bottom or on the right of the page.

 \begin{figure}[t]